Flag Designer Betsy Ross and Her Basking Ridge Ties – Lore or Fact?

 Pennington Mentions Ross (Claypoole) Burial

 Accounts that Betsy Ross Claypoole was buried in Basking Ridge were prevalent in the early 1900s.
-When doing research for a book about the Bernards Township Library in 1995, I found scrapbooks compiled by the late Dr. William Pennington that revealed clippings about the Ross burial in Basking Ridge.
+In 1995, when researching a book about the Bernards Township Library, I found scrapbooks compiled by the late Dr. William Pennington that revealed clippings about the Ross burial in Basking Ridge.

 What Does the Betsy Ross House Say?

 The Betsy Ross House reported that the seamstress had been buried three times due to city expansion.
-One problem is that burial records of the Presbyterian Church are incomplete.
+One problem is that the Presbyterian Church’s burial records are incomplete.
 Ross was married three times and died as Mrs. John Claypoole.
 Her late first and second husbands were John Ross and Joseph Ashburn, respectively.

 The second reference in Dr. Pennington’s scrapbooks was a June, 1901 news clipping: “Oak Marks Grave of Betsy Ross”; “Maker of the First American Flag Buried Under a Giant Tree in Basking Ridge”; “Her Headstone Has Been Stolen”.